Samoylo57/talking-to-machines/README.md

 ### 4. Provide API keys for OpenAI and HuggingFace

-Approach 1: Create a `.env` file in your root directory
+Approach 1: Create a `.env` file in your project directory
 ```ini
 # .env file
 OPENAI_API_KEY=sk-...